 Picture shimmering turquoise blue waters and tropical birds chirping as the sun’s rays peek through palm trees.
 That’s Vanuatu for you.
-Vanuatu is a small Oceania island nation surrounded by the South Pacific Ocean.
-It has attracted a ton of expats over the years from all corners of the globe.
-If you’re considering relocating or investing in this nation, the good news is that the Vanuatu market is prospering, with investing in real estate being an extremely viable way for savvy investors to accomplish their goals.
-This guide covers everything you need to know about buying property here.
+Vanuatu is a small Oceania island nation surrounded by the South Pacific Ocean that has attracted a ton of expats over the years from all corners of the globe.
+If you’re considering relocating or investing in this nation, the good news is that the Vanuatu property market is prospering, with real estate investment being an extremely viable way for savvy investors to accomplish their goals.
+In our guide, we’ll cover everything you need to know about buying property here.

 Why tap into the Vanuatu real estate market?

-Buying real estate in Vanuatu island is a fantastic option for expats looking to own a holiday home or second nest for their lifestyle needs.
-Likewise, foreign investors will be pleased to hear that the Vanuatu real estate market is stable, with plenty of affordable property types on offer.
-Making a return on your investment is a genuine possibility in Vanuatu.
+Buying real estate in Vanuatu island is a fantastic option for expats looking to own a holiday home or second nest to meet the needs of their lifestyle.
+Likewise, foreign investors will be pleased to hear that the real estate market in Vanuatu is stable, with plenty of affordable property types on offer.
+In fact, making a good return on your investment is a genuine possibility in Vanuatu.

-- One of the few countries in the world where waterfront properties are cheaper than 1-bedroom properties in the city or suburbs
+- One of the few countries in the world where waterfront properties are cheaper than one-bedroom properties in the city or suburbs

 - Range of property and land available to suit all budgets and tastes

 - No property tax

 - 2-4 hour flights from Brisbane, Sydney, Auckland, Melbourne, New Caledonia, and Fiji